-- An aggregated default value for the biomass concerned is defined by the RED II.
-These default values must be used only when process technology and feedstock used for the production of the biofuels, bioliquids and biomass fuel match their description and scope. - When the value is given for a feedstock without any reference to a specific process or specific energy for the process, there is no further verification needed.
+- An aggregated default value for the biomass concerned is defined by the RED III.
+These default values must be used only when process technology and feedstock used for the production of the biofuels, bioliquids and biomass fuel match their description and scope. - When the value is given for a feedstock without any reference to a specific process or specific energy for the process, there is no further verification needed. - When the value is given for a feedstock with reference to a specific process or energy for the operation, auditors shall verify that the reality of the actual process matches the specification of the one used for calculating the default value.